The Lord’s Supper

 LUK 22: 20 Likewise also the cup after supper, saying, This cup is the new testament in my blood, which is shed for you.

 This is one of the two sacraments Jesus gave to his disciples for all Christians to perform – Baptism and Communion.
-It originally involves people seated around the table, breaking bread and drinking wine in prayer, in his name.
-And still, devout Christians are found to do this today, and it is particularly suitable to those who do not visit church regularly but do meet regularly for the breaking of bread and drinking of wine during lunch or supper.
+It originally involves people seated around the table, breaking bread and drinking wine, in commemoration of Jesus.
+Christians still do this today: in churches or privately, with fellow believers.
 MAT 18: 20 For where two or three are gathered together in my name, there am I in the midst of them.

 This ritual, as performed by the church of the early days, has proved not very practical in the church which developed.